Teapack1/cheat-sheet/git.md

 ### Infos

-- Shows the status of changes as untracked, modified, or staged:<br>
+- Shows the status of changes as untracked, modified, or staged for next commit:<br>
 `git status`

 - Displays the commit history for the current branch:<br>